 - 1. Clean air, land, and water for every American; - 2.
 Restoring American energy dominance; - 3.
-Streamlining permitting processes, Cooperative Federalism, and Cross Agency Partnership; - 4.
+Streamlining permitting processes; - 4.
 Making the U.S. the AI capital of the world; and - 5.
 Potentially revitalizing the American auto industry.

 These priorities build upon the core mission of protecting human health and the environment while also focusing on economic growth and technological advancement.
-The Peconic Estuary Partnership I aligns with the first key priority of clean water for every American and the third priority of Cooperative Federalism and Cross Agency Partnerships.
-This workplan outlines a series of projects that seek to bring clean water to the residents of the Peconic watershed and further our mission outlined under CWA section 320 as a non-regulatory and non-enforcement entity.
-The way PEP carries these priorities out includes partnerships across several federal agencies including the United States Department of Agriculture (USDA), United States Geological Survey (USGS), and the Army Corp of Engineers (ACOE).
-PEP brings together local, county, state and federal governments to share decision making responsibilities and collaborate on policies to implement projects.
+The Peconic Estuary Partnership helps to fulfill the first key priority of clean water for every American.
+This workplan outlines a series of projects that seek to bring clean water to the residents of the Peconic watershed and further our mission outlined under section 320 of the Clean Water Act as a non-regulatory and non-enforcement entity.